t-tk/groff-CJK-font/README.md

 It supports UTF8 encoding and CJK fonts.
 Command line option `-U` is added to pre-grohtml and post-grohtml.

+#### grodvi (backend for dvi format)
+We not need to patch for grodvi to support CJK.
+It outputs in upTeX dvi format.

+#### grotty UTF8 outputs
+We not need to patch for grotty to support CJK.

 ### font definition